shubhamdutta26/sd-presentation/README.md

 ## Format Options

-Use {.dark} to for slides with a dark background.
+Use {.dark} to the slide heading for a dark background.

 ## Example